ssantoyo/Yeet/README.md

 ### [BONUS] Interactive Prototype

 ## Schema
-[This section will be completed in Unit 9]
+This section includes the data objects that will be used for the app

 ### Models
 ## Model: Post
 | Column 1     | Column 2        | Column 3                                    |